Louise’s Journey with MVP

-When Louise was diagnosed with breast cancer, her life was turned upside down.
-This is how she found stillness and acceptance with the help of My Vinyasa Practice online yoga therapy.
+When Louise was diagnosed with breast cancer, her world shifted completely.
+This is the story of how she found stillness, acceptance, and healing through My Vinyasa Practice’s online yoga therapy.

-Louise, a wife, mother, and psychiatrist, is a 5-year breast cancer survivor.
-From July 2020 to July 2023, she engaged in online yoga therapy with My Vinyasa Practice (MVP).
+Louise, a wife, mother, and psychiatrist, is now a five-year breast cancer survivor.
+Between July 2020 and July 2023, she engaged in online yoga therapy with My Vinyasa Practice (MVP).
 Her journey began in the summer of 2018 when she discovered a lump in her breast on the night of her daughter’s first birthday.

 “It was my daughter’s first birthday.
 That night, it was hot, and I couldn’t sleep.
 I felt a lump in my breast and panicked.
-I went online to check for other explanations, but I couldn’t find anything else that matched.
-I knew something was not right.”
+I went online to check for other explanations, but nothing matched.
+I knew something wasn’t right.”

-She also found a lump in her armpit.
-With her medical background as a psychiatrist, Louise understood that this could indicate the issue was not localized.
-She was scared.
+She also noticed a lump in her armpit.
+With her medical background, Louise understood that this could mean the cancer had spread.
+Fear quickly took hold.

 “At that time, my baby daughter was still sleeping in our room.
 The only thing I could do was listen to her breathe and try to breathe myself.”

-The next day, she called her gynecologist, who initially thought the lumps might be hormonal due to weaning her daughter.
-However, Louise knew something was seriously wrong.
-She had been feeling unusually tired and feared the worst.
-After a biopsy, her fears were confirmed: she had breast cancer.
+The next morning, Louise contacted her gynecologist, who initially believed the lumps were hormonal due to weaning her daughter.
+However, Louise trusted her instincts.
+She had been feeling exhausted and sensed that something was seriously wrong.
+After a biopsy, her fears were confirmed—she had breast cancer.

 “I remember lying there, crying, and saying, ‘This is not possible.
 I have a little girl.
 This cannot be happening.’
-I was scared to call anyone because I thought, ‘If I say this out loud, it’s more real.'”
+I was scared to call anyone because I thought if I said it out loud, it would become real.”

-Louise underwent six months of chemotherapy, during which her partner shaved her dreadlocks as she began losing hair.
+Louise began six months of chemotherapy.
+During treatment, her partner shaved her dreadlocks as her hair began to fall out.

 “I was scared my daughter wouldn’t recognize me anymore.”